Tongi–Bhairab–Akhaura line: Developments

 Bangladesh Railway signed a deal with a Chinese firm in July 2011 for doubling the 64 km single-line Tongi–Bhairab Bazar track.
 It has been completed by Jan.
 2016.
 Doubling of the 71 km Akhaura–Laksam section was initiated in 2007.

-Bhairab Bazar–Kishoreganj–Gouripur–Mymensingh line
+Bhairab Bazar–Gouripur–Mymensingh line

-While the Narayanganj–Bahadurabad Ghat Line runs along the southern bank of the old channel of the Brahmaputra River, the Bhairab Bazar–Kishoreganj–Gouripur–Mymensingh line covers the northern bank of the river.
+While the Narayanganj–Bahadurabad Ghat Line runs along the southern bank of the old channel of the Brahmaputra River, the Bhairab Bazar–Gouripur–Mymensingh line covers the northern bank of the river.

 The Mymensingh–Bhairab Bazar Railway Company constructed this line between 1912 and 1918.
 It was acquired by the government in 1948–49 and the Assam Bengal Railway Company was in charge of the management of the line.

 There are two lines branching out of this line – a short Shyamganj-Jaria Janjail Line and a long Gouripur-Netrokona-Mohanganj Line.